 Programs of Study

-Recitals are scheduled for Saturday, December 1, 2012 at 9:30, 11:00, 1:00 & 2:30 in O’Donnell Hall Auditorium and Saturday, May 4 2013 at 9:30, 11:30, 1:30 & 3:30.
+Recitals are scheduled at the end of each term as noted on the calendar.
 All students are required to perform in both recitals.
+Recital assignments can be found here.
+Please note your specific recital assignment, and contact Dr. Lysinger if there are any questions or concerns.
 Additionally, speak with your private teacher for information about other performing venues available to students through the Dallas Music Teachers Association.

 Festivals and Competitions

 In the second year of study, students have the option to participate in local festivals and/or competitions sponsored by the Dallas Music Teachers Association.
 For each event, students perform at least one memorized piece for a judge.
-Each event is held on a Saturday and requires a flexible schedule.
+Each event is held on a Saturday or Sunday and requires a flexible schedule.